Sonny Siaki: Early life

 When Siaki was three, his family moved to Hawaii, then California in the United States of America before settling in Wilmington, North Carolina.
-Siaki graduated from New Hanover High, received a football scholarship to play at East Carolina University, and majored in Physical Education.
+Siaki graduated from New Hanover High School, received a football scholarship to play at East Carolina University, and majored in Physical Education.
 He played inside linebacker until a serious stinger injury forced him to stop playing football, preventing him from pursuing a professional football career.

 Professional wrestling career

 Early career (1998–2002)

-After his school friend Brad Cain notified Siaki that the WCW Power Plant was holding tryouts in early 1999, Siaki attended the tryout and was awarded a WCW developmental contract.
+After his school friend Brad Cain known as Lodi notified Siaki that the WCW Power Plant was holding tryouts in early 1999, Siaki attended the tryout and was awarded a WCW developmental contract.
 He graduated after seven months and wrestled his first televised match on WCW Saturday Night against Allan Funk.
 Siaki largely appeared on Saturday Night and faced other Power Plant graduates, though he did make several appearances on Thunder and Nitro.
-Siaki eventually left WCW, unhappy with the way he was being utilized.
+Siaki eventually left WCW in March 2000, unhappy with the way he was being utilized.

 Siaki moved on to the Urban Wrestling Alliance in California, where he was known as "Money".
-After nine months, the UWA folded and Siaki joined Turnbuckle Championship Wrestling where he received further training from the TCW owner, Dusty Rhodes.
+After nine months, the UWA folded and Siaki joined Turnbuckle Championship Wrestling in March 2001 where he received further training from the TCW owner, Dusty Rhodes.